alpha-rudy/rudymap-local_server/README.md

         -it --name rudymap rudychung/rudymap-local_server
       ### user Ctrl-C to exit or to stop local server

-* And then simply start it next time
+* And then next time, simply start it

       docker start -i rudymap